Patient Referral Process

 Next, we will look into the details of your patient's insurance plan on their behalf and prepare an estimated financial projection for their review prior to admission.
 We believe in treating to outcome, irrespective of resource, and we will work diligently with your patient's insurance provider to help them understand the care your patient will need along the way.

-We currently accept the following insurance plans: Aetna, America's Choice Provider Network, Anthem/Blue Cross Blue Shield, Carolina Behavioral Health Alliance, Cigna, ComPsych, Magellan, Humana, Medcost, Multiplan, United Healthcare, and Tricare.
+We currently accept the following insurance plans: Aetna, Anthem/Blue Cross Blue Shield, Cigna, ComPsych, Magellan, Humana, Medcost, Kaiser Permanente, Multiplan, Magellan, Optum/United Healthcare, and Tricare.
 We also have experience working with Managed Medicaid.
 If you don't see your patient's carrier or have questions about insurance or coverage, please give us a call.
 We're here to help.

 Day of Admission & Beyond

 We understand that planning for an admission is challenging and the first day of treatment may seem scary to your patient, their family, and their community.

 We're here to help ease that stress and make the admission day flow as smoothly as possible.
 Prior to admission, your patient's Intake Coordinator will provide them with a packing guide and an admission day agenda.
 They will also answer any questions they have about the admission process and our treatment programs.
 If they're not from the area, our team can also help find housing and other services for them themselves and their support community.

 When they arrive on admission day, they will be greeted by an Intake Coordinator who will guide them through the process.
 After completing any necessary paperwork, they’ll have the opportunity to tour the facility (if medically appropriate) and briefly meet with each member of their multidisciplinary treatment team.
 Our goal is to provide them with a warm welcome and all of the information they need to begin the recovery process.